p-ssanders/rabbitmq-demo/README.md

 Both the exchange, and the queue are durable (the queue will survive a broker restart), and auto-delete (queue that has had at least one consumer is deleted when last consumer unsubscribes).

+The integration tests use an embedded [Apache Qpid](https://qpid.apache.org/) AMQP broker to obviate the need for a dedicated AMQP broker, or network connectivity.

 ##  Build

 `./mvnw clean install`